mister-raindrop/mister-raindrop.github.io/_posts/programming/2015-12-08-personal-book-review-nodejs-in-practice.md

 ---
 layout: post
-title: "Personal Book Review: Node.js in Practice"
+title: "Personal Banter-y Book Review: Node.js in Practice"
 excerpt: "A personal and biased review on one of my favorite Node.js books, written by Marc Harter and Alex Young.
 Warning: Bantering Inside."
 share: true